lvgl/lvgl/docs/widgets/scale.rst

 The scale widget is divided in the following three parts:

 - :cpp:enumerator: `LV_PART_MAIN` Main line.
 See blue line in the example image.
-- :cpp:enumerator: `LV_PART_ITEMS` Minor ticks.
+- :cpp:enumerator: `LV_PART_TICKS` Minor ticks.
 See red minor ticks in the example image.
 - :cpp:enumerator: `LV_PART_INDICATOR` Major ticks and its labels (if enabled).
 See pink labels and green major ticks in the example image.

 ![](/misc/scale.png "Scale example")